vsoch/forward/README.md

 ```

 While the forward tool cannot control the busyness of slurm, these two strategies should help a bit.

+### mux_client_forward: forwarding request failed: Port forwarding failed

+Similarly, if your cluster is slow, you may get this error after "== Setting up port forwarding ==".
+To fix this, increase your CONNECTION_WAIT_SECONDS.

 ### I ended a script, but can't start